CapAI/ship-sim-gym/README.md

 This gym and the accompanying scripts allow you to quickly iterate over different ideas

-For questions / comments: do not hesitate to do so via the issues or a direct PM to gerardsimons.
+For questions / comments: do not hesitate to do so via the issues or a direct PM to [gerardsimons](https://github.com/gerardsimons/).

 ## Requirements

+Python 3.6 is required.
 Make sure you are **not** using Python 3.7.
 It's not supported by ray / rllib and a few others at moment of writing.

-Code has been developed and tested with Python 3.6

 ### Pygame / Pymunk